dansmyers/SystemsSoftwarePrinciples/Labs/5-REST-Part-2.md

 The style of programming that developed around `XmlHttpRequest` is called AJAX, which stands for *Asynchronous JavaScript and XML*.

 - It is *asynchronous* because the client specifies a listener function that will run and handle the server's response when it arrives.
 The client does not have to block and wait while the request is in process.
+Further, it lets you process the server's response and udpate part of the interface *without reloading the entire page*.

 - XML ("Extensible Markup Language") is an HTML-like markup variant that allows for arbitrary tags around data items.
 It is useful, but verbose.
 The original AJAX implementations used XML to structure data passed between clients and servers.
 Nowadays, there are other, more compact options for passing values.
 One of the most popular is *JavaScript Object Notation* (JSON), which is a text-based representation of a JavaScript object.